elementary/website/CONTRIBUTE.md

 ## PHP
  - `include` templates, not `require` or `_once`
  - Use full PHP tags, not short ones
+ - Don't close PHP tags on PHP only files
  - Correctly format assignments for readability

 ```php